|We were shocked, shocked I say by how we saw people behaving!|

 Anyhow there were was chattering couple everywhere, but alas, Mr. Husband and I knew no one, and Baltimore freezes you out when you don't know people, or have the gold pin on the lapel.
 We got looks, and cheap social smiles, but no one engaged us.

 At one point we were called outside where chairs had been placed in a semi-circle to hear Miss Broadway thank us for being there, especially those in the gold pin club who shared her "passion for the cause" (Really?), sing a song from her show, tell her personal story about choice and ask us to dig deeper and give more.
 The husband leaned over and said "Katherine Hepburn did it better in Stage Door.
 And with calla lilies."
 The Host and Hostess thanked us.
-A local politician talked too long about themselves, and when it was over ("everyone stay and eat, we have plenty of food and the bartender is here till midnight," we all stood up, thankful that was over.
+A local politician talked too long about themselves, and when it was over, we decided that it was time to leave despite our host's plantive calls to stay around and engorge on the food: "everyone stay and eat, we have plenty of food and the bartender is here till midnight!"
+We all stood up, thankful that was over.
 I went into the house to get our umbrella, and Husband to stuff a couple fresh scallops into his mouth.

 "People are such pigs," she said, her breath hot with cigarettes and scotch.
 "And it amazes me how these name badges won't stick to suit jacket but refuses to lift off a hand polished French commode."